MrJeremyKhoo/comments-to-github-issue/readme.md

-Progam to consolidate all todos in a codebase.
-It finds and lists the file paths and the comment in your cli or exports to a text file.

 # Todo Scanner
 Python script that scans code files in a specified directory for TODO comments and lists them.
 It supports multiple file extensions and offers the option to export the findings to a text file.

 ## How to download